 Our words cannot fill the gaping absence or ease the pain of our community, but our actions can be a part of addressing systemic causes of inequality, inequity and racism.
 We are committed to reflecting on the role of our Emory community and of our office in both contributing to the problem and to realizing true justice and racial equity together.

 As of 2017, the sustainability in higher education field was composed of 88% White, 3% Asian, 2% Hispanic or Latino, 1% Black or African American, 0% American Indian/Metis or Alaska Native, and 5% multi-racial professionals.
 We work to envision and implement energy, waste, water, transportation, climate, building, planning, food systems, purchasing, academic and research solutions that support justice and a high quality of life for all.
-We work at the intersection of environmentalism and social justice, advocating for protection of the planet and for all people, but most of us have not had the lived experience as a Black person, an Asian person, a Hispanic or Latino person, an indigenous person, or a person of color.
+We work at the intersection of environmentalism and social justice, advocating for protection of the planet and for all people, but most of us have not had the lived experience as a Black person, an Asian person, a Hispanic or Latinx person, an Indigenous person, or a Person of Color.
 We have acknowledged this reality and worked for many years to build genuine and mutual relationships and partnerships with campus and community members of diverse lived experiences to ensure that our efforts serve all and do not unintentionally externalize the negative impacts onto communities of color as has happened and continues to happen so often.
 However, there is much more work we can do.

 The OSI is humbly reevaluating ourselves, our department, and our work to ensure we are hearing, embodying, and living out the calls for change to do the hard work to root out racism in all of its forms: